 ⁴ Post-flight analysis gave the total thrust of AS-507’s S-IVB stage as 206,956 pounds of thrust (920.6 kilonewtons) during the first burn; 207,688 pounds (923.8 kilonewtons) during the second burn.

 The first stage of SA-1 was built by the Marshall Space Flight Center (MSFC) at Huntsville, Alabama.
-The S-I stage was built up with a Jupiter rocket fuel tank in the center for liquid oxygen, surrounded by eight Redstone rocket tanks filled with RP-1 propellant.
-It was powered by eight Rocketdyne Division H-1 engines rated at 165,000 pounds of thrust (733.96 kilonewtons), each.
+The S-I stage was built up with a Jupiter rocket fuel tank in the center for liquid oxygen, surrounded by eight Redstone rocket tanks.
+Four were filled with RP-1 propellant, alternating with four filled with LOx.
+The first stage was powered by eight Rocketdyne Division H-1 engines rated at 165,000 pounds of thrust (733.96 kilonewtons), each.
 Total thrust for the first stage was 1,320,000 pounds (5,871.65 kilonewtons).
+The outer four engines were gimbaled to steer the rocket.
+(The S-I Block I stage had no fins.)

 The first stage had been test fired 20 times before being transported to Cape Canaveral by barge.